 Convenience: Less convenient, as it is necessary to drive to the factory depot, but the savings more than make up for it!

-Cost: Very affordable as meats cost €1 per kilogram from the Kelly’s Depot in Clondalkin, Dublin.
+Cost: Very affordable as meats cost €1 per kilogram when picked up from the factories in large 15kg boxes.

 Delivery: Not included.
 Pick up from depot for this option.

-Cost per day: This option is the preferred for multi-dog owners.
+Cost per day: This option is preferred for multi-dog owners.
 Takes a little work as it involves working with big lumps of meat, but multiple dog owners are no stranger to that.
 Necessary for this approach is increased freezer space but this should pay for itself in two months.
 Due to buying large boxes of frozen meat, it is necessary to be prepared for the semi-thawing and re-freezing that goes with this approach.
-To find out how to implement this approach please visit “Preparing Raw Dog Food For A Pack”.